Specialist property solicitors, representing clients throughout England and Wales

 If you are buying the land to build on, you need to check whether planning permission will be required and, if so, how likely it is to be granted.
 Your neighbour may already have planning permission in place; this will simplify the process but often results in them demanding a higher price for the land.

-You will also need to consider whether the land has access rights, sewerage and drainage, and utilities such as water and gas.
+You will, in particular, need to consider whether the land has access rights, sewerage and drainage, and utilities such as water and gas.
+These are often referred to by the legal term “easements”.

 Where will the new boundary be and who will maintain it?